Rome's ancient Appian Way - Appia Antica

 For many centuries they defended the town, although the Alaric's Goths managed to break through in 410 AD.

-The cobblestones of the Appian Way
+The famous cobblestones of the Appian Way

 The Circus of Maxentius